 Cleaning products will be available within the toilets.

-Breaks should be planned and staggered to reduce the number of personnel using the kitchen area to ensure maintenance of the 1m social distancing.
+The kitchen facilities will be closed of until further notice.

-Hand cleaning facilities or hand sanitizers are in the reception, toilet and kitchen areas.
+Hand cleaning facilities or hand sanitizers are in the reception and, toilet areas.

-All individuals must provide their own cutlery and utensils ie Cups, plates, cutlery etc or be provided with paper plates, plastic cups & cutlery which should be disposed of appropriately immediately after use.
+All individuals must provide their own cutlery and utensils ie Cups, plates, cutlery etc.

-Individuals to make their own tea / coffee in the kitchen area.
-2 people maximum in the kitchen.

-Disposable gloves to be worn by anyone making tea / coffee or preparing food in the kitchen area.

 What we use we clean!
-Everyone has a responsibility to clean after they use facilities such as kettle/chair/table/worktop microwave, fridge, toaster etc
+Everyone has a responsibility to clean after they use facilities such as chair/table/worktop etc

 Suitable cleaning products will be readily available